gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 Click _Next_, review the details and click the button to _Create User_.
 If necessary you can now retrieve the generated password (you may have instead opted to set your own).
 It goes without saying that you should keep any password safe and secret.

-For now we are done with the _root_ user as we _now_ have an IAM user.
+Now that I have an IAM user with sufficient access, I should not be using the root user's account.
 So sign out.

-Visit the same `https://NUMBER.signin.aws.amazon.com/console` (replacing `NUMBER` with that 12-digit AWS account number) and if you recall last time you were prompted to sign in as an IAM user, but back then didn't have one?
+To sign back in as the IAM user, visit the same `https://NUMBER.signin.aws.amazon.com/console` (replacing `NUMBER` with that 12-digit AWS account number) and if you recall last time you were prompted to sign in as an IAM user, but back then didn't have one?
 Now you do!
 So enter the _name_ you gave the IAM user and the generated/chosen password, and click the button to sign in.

 These are the credentials you will use to sign in to your AWS account to use its console.